Rock Island District

 Major Work Item Current Year

-FY 2019: The Rock Island District has received 19 new Section 408 requests through February of FY 19, and continues to close-out the remaining FY 18 carry over requests.
+FY 2020: The Rock Island District continues to receive new Section 408 requests on a routine basis, and has several on-going significant requests.
 The scope of reviews ranged from those that were low impact, such as installation of power poles, to alterations of national and regional significance, such as the on-going UP Railroad Bridge over the Mississippi and the Green Bay, Iowa comprehensive levee improvements.
-14 out of the 19 received requests have fallen within the District’s newly issued categorical permissions.
+The majority of the requests received are approvable under the District’s categorical permissions.

-In addition to performing reviews, the District continues to work on process improvement through development of the Section 408 and Section 404/10 synchronization plan, and the District performs extensive outreach with governmental and non-governmental organizations on the Section 408 process and requirements.
+In addition to performing reviews, the District continues to work on process improvement through development of new standard operating procedures and the District performs extensive outreach with governmental and non-governmental organizations on the Section 408 process and requirements.